 - The Prime Minister releases an annual report to Parliament on progress on closing the gap, with the first delivered in February 2009.
-The latest Closing the Gap Prime Minister’s Report 2017 (7.17MB pdf) was released by the Department of the Prime Minister and Cabinet in February 2017.
+The latest Closing the Gap Prime Minister’s Report 2020 was released by the Department of the Prime Minister and Cabinet.

 - Each year since 2010 the Australian Human Rights Commission have provided a ‘shadow’ Close the Gap progress and priorities report to the Prime Minister's Closing the Gap Report which assesses the Australian Government's progress, including against its implementation of the Statement of Intent commitments.
-The latest Close the Gap - progress and priorities report 2016 was released by the Australian Human Rights Commission in February 2016.
+The latest report Close the Gap 2018 A ten-year review: the Closing the Gap Strategy and Recommendations for Reset was released by the Close the Gap Campaign Steering Committee and the Australian Human Rights Commission in February 2018.

-- Australian Institute of Health and Welfare also has a Closing the Gap Clearinghouse for research and evaluation evidence on what works to overcome Indigenous disadvantage.
-There is a section of resources specific to the closing the gap building block of Health.
+- Australian Institute of Health and Welfare has a series of reports and statistics for research and evaluation evidence regarding Indigenous Australians on what works to overcome Indigenous disadvantage.

 - The Department of Health Primary Health Networks Data has an Aboriginal and Torres Strait Islander health evidence and data collection, including data on service delivery, programme evaluations and issue-specific data.